sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 <p align="center"><img alt="Flow replication data plane sync data path" src="./images/flow-replication-data-path.svg"></p>

-###### 4.2.3.2.2.
+###### 4.2.3.0.2.
 Multi-path data plane channel

 Since data plane channel is inline, it is very important to make sure whenever gray network failure happens (traffic being blackholed partially), we should avoid causing the traffic for the entire ENI to be dropped.

-This can be achieved by properly selecting different source port, to make the tunneled packets spread across the data path.
-This is why we must calculate the source port of the outer packet based on the hash of the 5-tuple of the inner packet.
+To provide HA for DPU-to-DPU communication, we can also leverage our ECMP network setup.
+When sending the tunneled packet, we must calculate the source port from the 5 tuples of the inner packet and fold it into a port range specified by SONiC.
+This helps us to spread the packets across all possible paths and avoid the blackhole problem.

-###### 4.2.3.2.3.
+###### 4.2.3.0.3.
 (Optional) Multi-path data plane availability tracking

 Multi-path communication is great, but it also introduces gray failures.
 For example, flow replication fails 10% of the time instead of 100% of time.